vampiricwinter/vampiricwinter/README.md

 ## 👨‍💻 About Me

-I have a formal background in Information Technology and Multimedia, with a solid foundation in software development and digital technologies.
+I have a formal background in Informatica e Multimedia, with a solid foundation in software development and digital technologies.
 I focus on building practical, well-structured solutions, with particular interest in frontend development, automation, and clean code practices.

 * 🎯 Current focus: growing as a developer and building solid projects
 * 📚 Continuously studying programming and system fundamentals